echemdb/website/pages/resources/tools.md

 The list is non-exhaustive and the maintenance status of community projects may change.
 To add a project to this list, see [suggest a link](index.md#suggest-a-link).

+A curated list of tools related to chemistry can be found [elsewhere](https://github.com/lmmentel/awesome-python-chemistry).

 ## Loaders and converters — interfacial electrochemistry and general

 | Name | Scope / formats | Reference |